remotesynth/remotesynth.github.io/_posts/2019-08-09-web-history-is-important.md

 [![Flashback Conference](/images/posts/flashback.jpg)](https://flashback.dev)

 The conference will be in Orlando (my hometown) on February 10-11, 2020.
-I really think this will be an amazing and fun event, and I've already got some fantastic speakers and sponosrs lined up and ticket are already on sale.
+I really think this will be an amazing and fun event, and I've already got some fantastic speakers and sponsors lined up and ticket are already on sale.
 I realy hope you'll join us.

 Also, if you love this topic as much as I do, I highly recommend Jay Hoffman's [History of the Web newsletter](https://thehistoryoftheweb.com/) (and Jay will also be speaking at Flashback Conference).